MOOSE (software): Background

-The development of MOOSE at Idaho National Laboratory (INL), beginning in May 2008, has resulted in a unique approach to computational engineering that combines computer science with a strong underlying mathematical description in a unique way that allows scientists and engineers to develop engineering simulation tools in a fraction of the time previously required.
+The development of MOOSE at Idaho National Laboratory (INL) since May 2008, has resulted in a unique approach to computational engineering that combines computer science with a strong underlying mathematical description in a unique way that allows scientists and engineers to develop engineering simulation tools in a fraction of the time previously required.
 The heart of MOOSE is the Kernel.
 A Kernel is a "piece" of physics.
 To add new physics to an application built using MOOSE, all that is required is to supply a new Kernel that describes the discrete form of the equation.
 It's usually convenient to think of a Kernel as a mathematical operator, such as a Laplacian or a convection term in a partial differential equation (PDE).
 Kernels may be swapped or coupled together to achieve different application goals.
 These Kernels, which now number in the hundreds, allow a scientist or engineer to develop an application rapidly.

 For a new application, existing Kernels are selected as-is, or modified as necessary, and "plugged" in.
 An advection-diffusion-reaction equation is of the same mathematical form no matter what application it is being used for.
 Typically, only the form of the coefficients or the dependencies on other physics need to be defined; rarely must complete Kernels be constructed from scratch.
 With MOOSE, only the Kernel development is required from the scientist or engineer (application developer).
 MOOSE is designed to do everything else for the application developer, such as finite element discretization of the PDEs, the nonlinear solver, and the parallel high performance computing.

 The idea of naming MOOSE-based applications after Idaho indigenous animal species is loosely based on Los Alamos National Laboratory's 1970s – 1990s approach to naming their codes after Native American tribes and artifacts, such as APACHE, CONCHAS, and the KIVA series of codes.
 There are now over twenty MOOSE-based application animals in various stages of development, ranging from recently obtaining preliminary results to being nationally recognized as state-of-the-art efforts (such as BISON and MARMOT for fuels performance modeling & simulation activities).